khakhalin/notes/keywords/cellular_automata.md

 # Wolfram Code

-**Wolfram code** for 1d automata (most often used with neighborhood of 3).
+**Wolfram code** for an 1d automaton (most often used with neighborhood of 3) is a compact way to fully describe this automaton.
 As 3 bits → 1 bit, there are 2^3 = 8 combinations that come as in.
 Two outputs are possible, so the total space of rules is 2^8 = 256.
 If you write all outputs out as a binary sequence, the rule becomes a binary number.
 For example, "Rule 30" is cool (chaotic-looking).
 Wolfram wrote numbers backwards, so leading bit corresponds to 111, and trailing to 000, but from the last to the first you go in standard binary order.

 Wolfram defined 4 classes:
 1. Converge to a stable state (e.g. 4, 172)